narenaryan/dragline/doc/tutorial.rst

 Dragline Tutorial
 =================

-Become a Spider man
+Beginning instructions
 -------------------
-Yes,you heared it right.Dragline really creates spiders in a lightening speed for you.This tutorial illustrates how it is possible.
+Dragline is entirely written in python.It facilitates to create the different spiders upon the stack of the performance,robustness and easieness.The most engaging issue with Dragline is the creation of custom spiders using one central crawler that availale in the Dragline library.

-Let us build a spider to crawl entire python docs section and collect URL.
+Let us build a spider to crawl entire python docs section and collect URL followed by storing.
+The work of redis backend will be abstracted
 In this tutorial, we'll assume that Dragline is already installed on your system.
 If that's not the case, see :ref:`intro-install`.Also See the additonal reqiurements.

-In this tutorial we are going to build custom spider,ones spider will be different from others but Dragline provides a common framework to build  different spiders.
+In this tutorial we are going to build custom spider,this is a single illustration.But Dragline encapsulate much power in its functionality.First task of the Dragline is to provide a common framework to build  different spiders.

 We are going to use `Open directory project (Python Docs) <https://docs.python.org/3/>`_ as our example domain to crawl.